infomark-org/infomark-docs/docs/content/guides/overview.md

 InfoMark has the following minimal requirements:

 * one CPU core for server `infomark serve`  (1GB RAM)
-* one CPU core for each backgound worker `infomark work` (memory requirement depends on your docker-image size for the programming assignments)
+* one CPU core for each background worker `infomark work` (memory requirement depends on your docker-image size for the programming assignments)

 We assume an Ubuntu system.
 But InfoMark will also happily do its business on other systems that provide docker (>= v1.13) and docker-compose.
 There are no other dependencies you need to juggle with.